cyrichardson/docs-cloud-keep/api-docs/getting-started/examples/retrieve-a-secret.rst

            -H "X-Auth-Token: $AUTH_TOKEN" | python -m json.tool

-If the call is successful, the response looks like the following example, assuming that your API_ENDPOINT is ``https://iad.keep.api.rackspacecloud.com``:
+If the call is successful, the response looks like the following example, assuming that your ENDPOINT is ``https://iad.keep.api.rackspacecloud.com``:

 .. code::